-COBIT 5 and COSO work together to create not only a control landscape but also a risk and governance model that fosters both compliance and information security.
+COBIT 5 and COSO work together to create not only a controlled landscape but also a risk and governance model that fosters both compliance and information security.

 COSO emphasizes controls related to fiduciary duty.
 Originally designed to enable Sarbanes-Oxley (SOX) 404 requirements on financial reporting, COSO is limited in its consideration of an organization’s IT environment.
 In contrast, COBIT 5 explicitly addresses an enterprise’s IT landscape.
 Therefore, the two complement each other as well, as an organization develops an overarching risk, compliance, and governance program.

 For example, trust services organizations governing their compliance under COSO can map its principles to the COBIT 5 processes and determine which key practice goals cover both.
 The AICPA, for example, provides an excel spreadsheet to help visualize the mapping.

-Under COSO, organizations must assess risk to determine critical environments and ensure mitigation.
+Under COSO, organizations must assess the risk to determine critical environments and ensure mitigation.
 As part of this process, external financial reporting must reflect the underlying transactions and events.

 COBIT 5 aligns with this requirement by offering specific ways to assess IT risks.
 Elements like COBIT’s PO 8 “Manage Quality” dovetail with the COSO Performance component.
 Clarifying metrics, COBIT defines its measurements as the percent of stakeholders satisfied with IT quality, IT processes formally-reviewed that meet target goals and objectives, and processes receiving QA reviews.